roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Go ahead and stare at her, fellas," Ty said.
 "It's all right.
 Cori, come here and let's see what all we have to eat here."
 They examined the various plates and trays, finding shrimp cocktail, two deluxe salads, grilled chicken, fruits and veggies, a plate of fries, nachos and a whole assortment of desserts.
 Bottles of wine, water and juice were also on ice.
 "How much is all this?"
 Ty asked.

  "On the house, sir," one of the guys answered as he carefully studied Cori's ass.
 "Courtesy of Chuck.
 He said to give you guys the works and take care of anything you needed."
-Report_Story #20
+0